viettran0130/SuperCar-EE590/README.md

 # SuperCar-EE590
-This is final project for EE590: Advanced Programming for Embedded Systems.
 Using Event Loop Manager called elma to improve and extend functionalities  car.
-These following functions will be implemented:
+These following functions will be implemented: Gear, Break, Engine, Steering wheel and driver simulator
-* Gear will contain 4 modes:
-    **N = Neutral Mode
-    P = Park Mode
-    D = Drive Mode
-    R = Reverse Mode
- * Break
- * driver simulator
 # Run the project
     git clone https://github.com/viettran0130/SuperCar-EE590.git
     cd SuperCar-EE590